swcarpentry/python-novice-gapminder/episodes/16-writing-functions.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-## Using Functions With Conditionals in Pandas
+## Using Functions With Conditionals in pandas

 Functions will often contain conditionals.
 Here is a short example that will indicate which quartile the argument is in based on hand-coded values